shimming-toolbox/shimming-toolbox/docs/source/miscellaneous/constraint_file.md

 ---

 # All about constraint files
-This page explains how Shimming Toolbox uses constraint files to respect the limits of your shim coil when optimizing the shim solution.
+This page explains how Shimming Toolbox uses constraint files to respect the limits of your shim coil when optimizing the shim coefficients.
 Both scanner coil and custom coil constraint files are discussed.

 ## What are constraint files?